 - Is this item more popular than another item?

 When you add up the answers to these questions, some records have a stronger or weaker relevance.
-And this is what ultimately determines the order of the results.
+It’s what ultimately determines the order of the results.

-Algolia does everything to make search as user-responsive as possible.
-We let you take advantage of this by giving you everything you need to build an as-you-type search experience with instant results.
-Users greatly benefit from seeing nicely formatted search results with images and highlighted text instantly on their screen, nicely formatted and containing images and short descriptive texts.
-It lets them adjust their queries and make decisions painlessly, as they type.
-We call this search at the speed of thought, not just to be catchy, but to express how vital visual immediacy is to the decision-making process.
+At Algolia, we think you can’t build high-end search without excellent user experience.
+This is why we give you everything you need to build an as-you-type search experience with instant results.
+We believe users greatly benefit from seeing nicely formatted search results with images and highlighted text instantly on their screen, rather than having to submit their search and wait around.
+We call this “search at the speed of thought”, not only to be catchy but to express how vital visual immediacy is to the decision-making process.

 - Indexing your data into Algolia

 - Configuring relevance and ranking settings

-To help you build the best solution as quickly as possible, we provide a family of UI/UX libraries called InstantSearch.
+To help you build the best solution as quickly and frictionlessly as possible, we provide a family of UI/UX libraries called InstantSearch.
 InstantSearch offers a full set of UI components that you can use on any web, mobile, or voice application.
 In minutes, you get a fully-functional search UI.
-The InstantSearch widgets can be used out-of-the-box with no further customization.
-They can fit into your existing app as is, but they’re also fully customizable to match your needs.
+You can use the InstantSearch widgets out-of-the-box, or fully customize them to match your needs.

 Building excellent search is also about refining it based on how users interact with it.
-To help with configuring your search, we provide constant and reliable feedback.
-This is crucial to knowing whether your search solution is doing what you’re expecting from it.
-Algolia provides such feedback by capturing all user activity, and giving you the capacity to track click and conversion events, perform A/B testing, and personalize relevance.
+To help with it, we provide constant and reliable feedback.
+This is crucial to know whether your search solution is achieving your goals.
+Algolia provides such feedback by capturing user activity and giving you the ability to track click and conversion events, perform A/B testing, and personalize relevance.